 “Motherhood is universal – and so are good recipes for tasty cheese dip,” Hennessey shares with Metro Parent.
 “The book is short because I designed it to be ‘consumed’ in real mommy time.”

-Hennessey was cool enough to share a few of the tantalizing – and truly fast and simple to make – comfort food recipes she gathered up with southeast Michigan moms and dads here in Crumbs (just in time for Cheese Ball Day next Tuesday… seriously, like we needed an excuse).
+Hennessey was cool enough to share a few of the tantalizing – and truly fast and simple to make – comfort food recipes for metro Detroit and Ann Arbor families.
 Enjoy!

 Baked Brie from Shannon in Connecticut

 One of Jackie’s own rants accompanies this book-launching classic.
 Here’s what she sank her teeth into while adjusting to a 3,000-mile cross-country move from Seattle – while pregnant with her second kid.

 - Start with a ready-made sheet of piecrust (because everything is better with pie crust).
 Defrost, wipe with egg whites (this just makes it look fancy and crispy.)

 - Take one wedge (8 ounces) of your favorite brie and chop it up into pieces.

 - Make a giant “sack” by placing the cheese on the sheet of piecrust and wrapping it up.
 The cheese gets gooey and oozes out of the top when it’s baked.
 (Bake at 400 degrees F for 15-20 minutes.)